Hamlabs/ArcticTracker-docs/docs/commandref.rst

 **newcert**
     Generate new self-signed certificate (for REST API).
 Reboot tracker to activate it.
 **softap** [on|off]
-    Wifi softap on/off setting
+    Wifi softap on/off setting.
 **wifi** [on|off]
-    Wifi on/off setting
+    Wifi on/off setting.
 **wifi-info**
-    Info about Wifi connection
+    Info about Wifi connection.
 **wifi-scan**
-    Scan for access points
+    Scan for access points.

 APRS tracking commands